 Just as mother nature intended, Lungau’s wild flowers are all part of the food chain and thousands of different types of bird, including numerous rare species, thrive in the natural habitat of hedgerows and long grass.
 A good example is the “Braunkelchen” (Whinchat), which was at one time almost extinct.
 There are now over 160 breeding pairs in St Michael’s riverside meadows.

 Werner’s dedication, along with the help of UNESCO, Lungau’s status as a Biosphere Reserve, and some other, complicated EU agricultural grants, means that 104 of Lungau’s farmers don’t begin mowing until the end of June.
-They appreciate our paradise as much as the rest of us.
+They appreciate our paradise and wildlife in Lungau as much as the rest of us.
 That leaves another 396 farmers in the region, whom we must convince to do the same.

 And before I finish, let me just mention the bees.
 Can you believe that someone actually brings our bees over from the other side of the mountain to spend the summer with us?
 It’s true: our bees are actually from Carinthia and they come over in their little travelling hives!
 The proof is in the photos…